scottwestover/scottwestover.dev/hugo-site/content/post/2022/05/new-introduction-to-github-actions-course/index.md

 ---

 ![Introduction To GitHub Actions Course](./new-introduction-to-github-actions-course-1.png)

+*Update:* I have released a video that contents all of the content for the course as a single video.
+You can watch the video on YouTube here: <a href="https://youtu.be/n4u27KJhEB4" target="_blank">Introduction To GitHub Actions - Full Course</a>.

 Today I am happy to announce that I will be releasing a brand new mini course on an introduction to GitHub Actions that you will be able to watch for free on YouTube.
 Over the next two weeks, there will be a new video available to watch each day with the first video being available tomorrow!